 Killerton ancient trees walk

-This walk highlights some of the many ancient trees around the garden and park, but do look around you as you follow the walk for many more.
+This walk highlights some of the many ancient trees around the garden and park, including gnarled old sweet chestnuts that were planted around 250 years ago, but do look around you as you follow the walk for many more.

-From the car park, walk through the stable block and turn right, following the footpath towards the path into the chapel grounds.
+From the car park, first head to visitor reception.
+Walk through the stable block and turn right, following the footpath towards the path into the chapel grounds.

 Leaving the chapel by the wooden gate at the top, follow the track and turn right towards the wrought iron fence and gate by the balancing plank.
 Go through the gate into the open parkland.
 Continue straight ahead and then turn left along the track.

-Along this track are stunning views over the estate and ancient oak trees that once lined field boundaries.
-Some of these are over 600 years old.
+Along this track are stunning views over the estate and ancient oak trees that once lined the field boundaries.
+Some of these are more than 600 years old.
 These trees are of great ecological value and provide an important habitat to a variety of insects, fungi, lichen and bats.
-Killerton is home to over 12 species of bats.
+Killerton is home to more than 12 species of bats.

 Bear left into the plain of the park, an open area with ancient birches, redwoods and thorns.
 One of the thorns in the left hand corner dates back to the early 1800s.